 The Company provides credit to its clients in the normal course of operations.
 It carries out, on a continuing basis, credit checks on its clients, a review of outstanding amounts and maintains provisions for estimated uncollectible accounts.
-At December 31, 2016, the allowance for doubtful accounts amounted to \$nil (2015 - \$nil).
-During the year ended December 31, 2016, there was no single customer that accounted for 10% or greater of the total company sales.
+At September 30, 2017, the allowance for doubtful accounts amounted to \$nil (2016 - \$nil).